pausali-sengupta/NETFLIX-CLONE/README.md

-The Nrtflix clone project is a static website built using HTML and CSS, replicating the layout and design of the original Netflix homepage.
+The Netflix clone project is a static website built using HTML and CSS, replicating the layout and design of the original Netflix homepage.

 Features:
 1. Responsive design for desktop, tablet, and mobile devices